Ranked: 54 retro dishes we think deserve a comeback

 Thick and creamy, blancmange is a gelatine-based dessert that was eaten throughout the 20th century.
 British brand Pearce Duff had four pale, opaque flavours to choose from: strawberry, raspberry, chocolate and vanilla.
 You could try reviving this classic with fresh raspberries, raspberry liqueur, double cream, ground almonds and rose petals – although we still think it would be fun to put it in a novelty mould.

-Tuna noodle casserole was a regular midweek fixture that could be whipped up using pantry staples and canned goods.
+Tuna noodle casserole was once a regular midweek fixture, whipped up using pantry staples and canned goods.
 A mixture of pasta, Campbell’s cream of mushroom soup, frozen peas, tuna and breadcrumbs, it was one hearty dish that was as fuss-free as it was tasty.
 For a modern take on the recipe, try swapping canned soup for fresh chicken stock, butter and cheese, and top your casserole with panko breadcrumbs.

 Made by shaping minced beef into miniature meat loaves, Salisbury steak – served with mashed potatoes and gravy – was a staple cafeteria lunch and TV dinner in America in the 1970s.
-It was invented at the end of the 19th century by an American physician, who intended it to be eaten as a healthy food.
-However, by the end of the century it was regularly accompanied by tater tots, instant mashed potatoes and other convenience foods (so the 'healthy' tag was rather lost).
+It was invented at the end of the 19th century by an American physician, who intended it as a digestion aid.
+However, by the end of the century, it was regularly accompanied by tater tots, instant mashed potatoes and other convenience foods – so the 'healthy' tag was rather lost.
 You could easily give this dish a modern makeover with sweet potato mash and homemade onion gravy.

 <p>Pixel-Shot/Shutterstock</p>